wangjuan001/HiCPlus_pytorch/README.md

 ### Training
 In the training stage, both high-resolution Hi-C samples and low-resolution Hi-C samples are needed.
 Two samples should be in the same shape as (N, 1, n, n), where N is the number of the samples, and n is the size of the samples.
 The sample index of the sample should be from the sample genomic location in two input data sets.

+We provided a training pipeline for convenient usage.
+This pipeline will automatically extract GM12878 chr21 10kb resolution matrix from juicer.

 ### Prediction
 Only low-resolution Hi-C samples are needed.
 The shape of the samples should be the same with the training stage.
 The prediction generates the enhanced Hi-C data, and the user should recombine the output to obtain the entire Hi-C matrix.